-- (i) The size and positioning of buildings and structures; - The measures used to avoid, remedy or mitigate adverse effects from (ii) excavation. - (iii) Methods to manage effects on the amenity and character of the area as a result of non-compliance with the noise and duration permitted activity conditions; - The actual and potential adverse effects on the safety and efficiency of the (iv) road network, as a result of additional traffic generation for a prolonged period of time; and - The provision of safe and efficient vehicular access and on-site car parking to (v) avoid, remedy or mitigate potential traffic effects.
+- (a) Matters of Control - (i) The size and positioning of buildings and structures; - (ii) The measures used to avoid, remedy or mitigate adverse effects from excavation.

+- (iii) Methods to manage effects on the amenity and character of the area as a result of non-compliance with the noise and duration permitted activity conditions; - (iv) The actual and potential adverse effects on the safety and efficiency of the road network, as a result of additional traffic generation for a prolonged period of time; and - (v) The provision of safe and efficient vehicular access and on-site car parking (if this is chosen to be provided) to avoid, remedy or mitigate potential traffic effects.